Blundellsands

 Blundellsands is an area of Crosby in the ceremonial county of Merseyside, England and in the historic county of Lancashire.
+The area was created as a suburb for wealthy businessmen from Liverpool by the Blundell family of Crosby Hall in the middle of the 19th century.

 It is part of the Metropolitan Borough of Sefton, and a Sefton council electoral ward.
-At the 2001 Census the population was recorded as 11,514.
+At the 2001 census the population was recorded as 11,514.
 This area was not measured in the 2011 Census.
 For current figures see Blundellsands (Ward).

 Description

 Blundellsands is an area north to the city of Liverpool and to the west of Crosby with Hightown and Little Crosby to the north, Great Crosby and Thornton to the east and Brighton-le-Sands and Waterloo to the south.

 The area is served by Blundellsands & Crosby and Hall Road railway stations.
 Its shoreline, the northern part of Crosby Beach, includes parts of the popular exhibit, Another Place, designed by the sculptor Antony Gormley.
 Several of the Gormley statues are accessible from the Burbo Bank car park.

-The area is generally considered to be very affluent with many local celebrities, footballers, politicians, businessmen and wealthy people in general making up the vast majority of residents calling this their home.
+By comparison to the residential areas of the wider Liverpool City Region, Blundellsands has a low population density combined with significantly higher than average property prices, it is therefore considered to be an affluent area of the region.